-It’s impossible to discuss credit cards without mentioning their terms and conditions.
-Unsurprisingly, credit card terms and conditions refers to the list of rules, guidelines, and other information that governs the use of a card.
-Terms and conditions are typically available on the issuer’s website, though you can also contact your issuer’s support department by phone or online to discuss anything that’s unclear.
+A card’s “terms and conditions” refers to the list of rules, guidelines, and other information that governs the use of the card.
+They’re typically available on the issuer’s website, but you can also contact their support department to discuss anything that’s unclear.
 The terms should have key information including:

 - Information about minimum payments